andreinegoita/CalculatorApp/README.md

 4. Math & Cmath- library which support for complex numbers

 # :keyboard: Author
- This project is developed by `Negoita Andrei` and it was a hobby projecture to discover more about Python and Kivy
+ This project is developed by `Negoita Andrei` and it was a hobby  to discover more about Python and Kivy